Super-stability in the Student-Project Allocation Problem with Ties: An IP model for super-stability in SPA-ST

-In what follows, we fix an arbitrary acceptable pair $(s_i, p_j)$ and we impose constraints to ensure that $(s_i, p_j)$ is not a blocking pair for the matching $M$.
+In what follows, we fix an arbitrary acceptable pair $(s_i, p_j)$ and we enforce constraints to ensure that $(s_i, p_j)$ does not form a blocking pair for the matching $M$.
 Henceforth, $l_k$ is the lecturer who offers $p_j$.

 \paragraph{\textbf{Blocking pair constraints.}} First, we define $\theta_{i,j} = 1 - x_{i,j} - \sum\limits_{p_{j'} \in S_{i, j}}x_{i,j'}$.
-Intuitively, $\theta_{i,j} = 1$ if and only if $s_i$ is unassigned in $M$ or prefers $p_j$ to $M(s_i)$ or is indifferent between them.
-Henceforth, if $(s_i, p_j)$ forms a blocking for $M$ according to Definition \ref{definition:super-stability} then we refer to $(s_i, p_j)$ as a type (i), type (ii) or type (iii) blocking pair for $M$.
-We describe the constraints to avoid these types of blocking pair as follows. \paragraph{\textbf{Type (i)}.} First, we create a binary variable $\alpha_j$ in $J$ such that $\alpha_j = 1$ corresponds to the case when $p_j$ is undersubscribed in $M$.
+Intuitively, $\theta_{i,j} = 1$ if and only if $s_i$ is unassigned in $M$, or $s_i$ prefers $p_j$ to $M(s_i)$ or is indifferent between them.
+Henceforth, if $(s_i, p_j)$ forms a blocking pair for $M$ then we refer to $(s_i, p_j)$ as a blocking pair of type (i), type (ii) or type (iii), according as $(s_i, p_j)$ satisfies condition (i), (ii), or (iii) of Definition \ref{definition:super-stability}, respectively.
+We describe the constraints to avoid these types of blocking pair as follows. \paragraph{\textbf{Type (i)}. } First, we create a binary variable $\alpha_j$ in $J$ such that if $p_j$ is undersubscribed in $M$ then $\alpha_j = 1$.
 We enforce this condition by imposing the following constraint.